Morning sickness | Causes, symptoms and remedies

 Pregnancy food aversions

-While you might start enjoying certain food more and having cravings, there is every chance that you might experience some food aversions during your pregnancy too.
-These may also be related to your morning sickness as both of these things are connected to your hCG levels.
-To find out more, take a look at the most popular food cravings and aversions during pregnancy.
+Remember, while you might start enjoying certain food more and having pregnancy cravings, there is every chance that you might experience some food aversions during your pregnancy too.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us